How to Pack Toiletries in a Carry-on Bag

 Cut your skin care regimen down to just the essentials

+Cleanser, toner/liquid exfoliator, facial moisturizer.
+When packing carry-on liquids, that’s all you need throughout your trip unless you’re traveling for longer than a week.
 If you have room in your liquids bag after you’ve put in everything else that you need to take, then that’s the time to add in things like spot treatments on overnight masks.

+To trim your skin care liquids even further, use facial cleansing cloths instead of packing liquid, gel or cream cleanser, or face wash.
 I never travel without these dry cloths that I buy on Amazon and activate with water.
 That way I can travel with the exact amount I need.
 They never dry out like the moist towelette ones.

 Cut your hair care regimen down to the bare essentials

 Only take what you absolutely need to care for your hair on your trip.
-For you that might be just shampoo and hairspray.
+For you, that might be just shampoo and hairspray.

 If you’re staying in a hotel, you can minimize the toiletries you pack in your carry-on by using the products the hotel provides.
+Or try a shampoo bar like this one and leave shampoo out of your liquid toiletries bag altogether.

-I love to set aside my last bit of eyeliner or sample of a skin care product for a specific trip coming up.
+I love to set aside my last bit of eyeliner or a sample of a skin care product for a specific trip coming up.
 Then I take those with me on my trip and just throw them out before I come home.

-When you travel carry-on only, every bit of space you make for yourself (especially on a return trip when you might have souvenirs to bring back) can really help.
+When you travel carry-on only, every bit of space you make for yourself (especially on a return trip when you might have souvenirs to bring back) can help.

 Replace as many liquid toiletries as you can with solids (or powders that travel well)

-There are a lot of liquid toiletries that you can replace with solid form versions like solid deodorants, solid shampoos, etc. They don’t need to be packed in your 1-quart liquids bag, which will free up space for you.
+There are a lot of liquid toiletries that you can replace with solid-form versions like solid deodorants, solid shampoos, etc. They don’t need to be packed in your 1-quart liquids bag, which will free up space for you.

-This is my favorite solid sunscreen stick.
+- This is my favorite solid sunscreen stick.

-You can try this popular solid shampoo bar.
+- You can try this popular solid shampoo bar.

-You can also get solid conditioner bars like this one.
+- You can also get solid conditioner bars like this one.

-You can even buy solid body lotion to help keep you moisturized while you travel.
+- You can even buy solid body lotion to help keep you moisturized while you travel.

 You’ll save so much space in your carry-on liquids bag.